-Accordingly, the Commission finds all four of I&M's Clean Energy Projects are reasonable and necessary to continue to meet the long-term capacity and energy needs of I&M's customers.
-Therefore, all of the proposed projects are approved as Clean Energy Projects.
+Accordingly, based on our discussion above, the Commission finds the three Clean Energy Projects, the Mayapple PSA and the two PPA projects, the Sculpin Project and Elkhart County Solar Project, are reasonable and necessary to continue to meet the long-term capacity and energy needs of I&M's customers.
+Therefore, these three proposed projects are approved as Clean Energy Projects.